hmmhmmhm/hmmhmmhm/README.md

 ### Hobby list

-- 🧑🏻‍💻 Development is a hobby.... won't believe me if I say so, right..?
-LOL
+- 🧑🏻‍💻 I'm also developing it as a hobby.
+(Svelte might be)
 - 😸 I have two cas, Their color is the same as emoji. 🐈🐈‍⬛
-- 🕹 OK, I like games too. (e.g. Overwatch, Starcraft 2, Minecraft)
+- 🕹 I like games too. (e.g. Overwatch, Starcraft 2)